Masking Causality and Conditional Dependence: Theoretical Results

 \subsection{Improvements from Masking}

-The optimal fair policy, $D_{\text{fair}}$, is a ``water-filling'' algorithm that selects the best strata by average reward until the participation budget $\rho$ is met.
-If $\rho$ is sufficiently small, then this procedure simply chooses the single best stratum $x^* = \arg\max_x w_x^{\text{avg}}$.
-Starting from this baseline, a decision-maker could be tempted to make an ``unfair'' swap to increase utility.
-For example, they could stop participating with group $p=0$ in fair stratum $x_i$ and compensate by increasing participation with group $p=0$ in some other stratum $x_j$.
-Such a change must then scale the participation rate to keep it constant.
-This swap-and-scale procedure provides a lower bound on the performance gap that is valid in ``low participation rate'' (small $\rho$) scenarios.
+The optimal unaware policy $D_{\text{una}}$ is a ``water-filling'' algorithm that selects strata in decreasing order of $w_x^{\text{avg}}$ until the participation budget $\rho$ is met.
+If $\rho$ is small enough, this reduces to choosing the single best stratum $x^* = \arg\max_x w_x^{\text{avg}}$.
+From this baseline, an optimizer can swap participation between groups in different strata to improve utility while preserving an averaged constraint, scaling rates to keep $\rho$ fixed.
+This swap-and-scale construction yields a lower bound on the masking advantage in the small-$\rho$ regime.